PAIR-code/lit/website/src/tutorials/tab-feat-attr.md

   dataset.
 When sampling from the current selection, the sample size can have interesting edge cases:

-- If the selection is empty, LIT samples the “sample size” number of data points from the entire dataset.
+* If the selection is empty, LIT samples the “sample size” number of data points from the entire dataset.
-- If the sample size is zero or larger than the selection, then LIT computes SHAP for the entire selection and only that selection.
+* If the sample size is zero or larger than the selection, then LIT computes SHAP for the entire selection and only that selection.
-- If sample size is smaller than the selection, then LIT samples the “sample size” number of data points from the selected inputs."%}
+* If sample size is smaller than the selection, then LIT samples the “sample size” number of data points from the selected inputs."%}

-Enabling the heatmap provides a visual indicator of the polarity and strength of a feature’s influence.
+Enabling the heatmap provides a visual indicator of the polarity and strength of a feature's influence.
 A reddish hue indicates negative attribution for that particular feature and a bluish hue indicates positive attribution.
 The deeper the color the stronger its influence on the predictions.

-{% include partials/info-box title: 'Interpreting salience polarity',
+{%  include partials/info-box
+    title: 'Interpreting salience polarity',
-  text: "Salience is always relative to the model’s prediction of one class.
+    text: "Salience is always relative to the model's prediction of one class.
         Intuitively, a positive attribution score for a feature of an example means that if this feature was removed we expect a drop in model confidence in the prediction of this class.
 Similarly, removing a feature with a negative score would correspond to an increase in the model's confidence in the prediction of this class."%}

 SHAP values are computed per feature per example, from which LIT computes the mean, min, median, and max feature values across the examples.
 The min and max